editor.ajphr@gmail.com

 Rigorous Peer Review

-All submissions undergo thorough evaluation by experts in the field to ensure quality and validity.
+All submissions to our peer reviewed journal in pharmacy and health research undergo expert evaluation to ensure quality and scientific validity.

 Global Reach